 Early detection is key

-Early detection is the key to successful treatment of skin cancer and if you regularly check your skin for damage or changes, it could save your life.
+Early detection is the key to the successful treatment of skin cancer and if you regularly check your skin for damage or changes, it could save your life.
 Moles and freckles change and alter as part of our normal ageing and changing.
 But some may change in an abnormal way.

 Types of skin cancer

 The type of skin cancer depends on the cells in the body that are affected.
 There are two groups:

 - Non-melanoma skin cancer

 Both of these types of skin cancer can be caused by overexposure to the sun.